 Your lease will set out the services we must provide to your home.
 It will also refer to what you will have to pay towards the cost of these services.
 We charge you the cost of providing these services in the form of an annual service charge.

-For full details of what it means to be a leaseholder and what your responsibilities are, please read our Leaseholder Handbook, available at the bottom of the page.
+For full details of what it means to be a leaseholder and what your responsibilities are, please read our Leaseholder Handbook, available at the featured documents section below.

 FAQs